 On September 9, 2016, a purported class action lawsuit was filed by a Bank customer primarily alleging the Bank's practice of determining whether consumer deposit accounts were overdrawn based on "available balance" (which deducts debit card transactions that have taken place but which have not yet been posted) was not properly applied or disclosed to customers.
 On October 16, 2019, the Bank reached a tentative settlement with the named plaintiff, subject to documentation and court approvals.
 The settlement provides for forgiveness of certain related and previously charged off overdraft fees, and a payment by the Company of \$8.0 million into a class settlement fund the proceeds of which will be used to refund class members, and to pay attorneys' fees, administrative and other costs, in exchange for a complete release of all claims asserted against the Company.
 On March 12, 2020, the court granted preliminary approval of the settlement.
 As a result, the Company recorded an \$8.0 million liability reserve relating to this claim.
 A court hearing for final approval of the settlement was held on July 23, 2020.
-The judge indicated he approved all substantive and procedural terms of the settlement; however, the judge declined to issue the approval order until the Class Action Fairness Act (CAFA) notice period expires on September 25, 2020.
-No payments in settlement of this claim will be made prior to this date.
+The judge indicated he approved all substantive and procedural terms of the settlement; however, the judge declined to issue the approval order until the Class Action Fairness Act (CAFA) notice period expires on December 15, 2020.
+A portion of the settlement fund has been put into an interest bearing escrow account maintained by the Settlement Administrator, and payments in the settlement of this claim will be made after the Court issues its final approval order.

 On June 2, 2020, Aloha Accounting and Tax LLC filed a lawsuit (seeking class action status) against the Bank, First Hawaiian Bank, American Savings Bank, Central Pacific Bank, and Kabbage Inc. (collectively, the "Defendants") alleging that the Defendants did not pay agent fees owed under the CARES Act PPP.
 An amended complaint was filed on June 23, 2020, adding Bank of America as a co-defendant.
-Counsel for Aloha Accounting and Tax LLC has brought similar lawsuits against banks across the country and is seeking to consolidate the cases in a Multidistrict Litigation (MDL) in Arizona federal court.
-A hearing before the MDL Panel in Washington DC is set for July 30, 2020.
+Similar lawsuits have been filed against banks across the country.
+On August 5, 2020, Plaintiffs' motion seeking to consolidate the cases in a Multidistrict Litigation (MDL) was denied.
+On October 13, 2020, the Plaintiff voluntarily dismissed the case without prejudice.